-Do you need financial help with utilities, and rent?
-You can get emergency help with bills from local charities like the Salvation Army, Catholic Charities. and Goodwill Industries.
-These not-for-profits help many families during this most difficult time of the year.
+If you need financial help with utilities and rent, you can get emergency help from local charities like the Salvation Army, Catholic Charities. and Goodwill Industries.
+These not-for-profits help many families during these most difficult times.

-During the holiday season, employers cut hours for part-time workers, or some are let go.
-Maybe you were hired for a holiday and now don’t have a job.
-If you are a low-income wage earner, you may need financial help with rent, and utilities.
+If you are a low-income wage earner, you may qualify for financial support with bills.
 Some programs can assist you in maintaining the stability of your family.

-They help prevent eviction, utilities, food, or clothing.
-These non-profit organizations and charities work all year round to bring support and emergency assistance to the less fortunate.
+They help prevent eviction, utility bills, food, or clothing.
+These charity and non-profit organizations help with bills and work all year round to bring support and emergency assistance to the less fortunate.

 2-1-1 Is A Great Resource

 The United Way has a listing of assistance programs in most cities in the US.
-It is a good place to start your search for help with rent or electric bills.
+It is an excellent place to start your search for help with rent or electric bills.
 They can locate eviction prevention and temporary housing assistance for you.

-They can tell you what state, government, or community programs can help you pay your rent, utilities or provide assistance with security deposits on a new place to live.
-You can reach the United Way by dialing 2-1-1 on your phone, or you can reach them online at 211.org.
+They can tell you what state, government, or community programs can help you pay your rent and utilities or provide assistance with security deposits on a new place to live.
+You can reach the United Way by dialing 2-1-1 on your phone, or you can reach them online at 211. org.